DUI Trucking Accidents

-In some states, including Georgia and Tennessee, state regulations regarding drug and alcohol abuse by over-the-road truckers on interstates like I-75 through the Chattanooga metro area and northwestern Georgia are even more stringent than federal regulations.
+In some states, including Georgia and Tennessee, regulations regarding drug and alcohol abuse by over-the-road truckers on interstates like I-75 are even more stringent than federal regulations.
 A truck driver charged with DUI may have his/her CDL permanently revoked or lose the ability to get insurance.

-If you were injured in an accident involving a trucker charged with drug or alcohol intoxication behind the wheel in Northwest Georgia or South Tennessee, talk to an attorney on the trucking accident litigation team at McCamy, Phillips, Tuggle & Fordham, LLP, in Dalton, Georgia.
-We are the law firm victims of negligence turn to for help after suffering financial damages after a truck accident injury or loss of a loved one in a fatal truck wreck.
+If you were injured in an accident involving a trucker charged with drug or alcohol intoxication behind the wheel in northwest Georgia or southeast Tennessee, talk to an attorney on the trucking accident litigation team at McCamy, Phillips, Tuggle & Fordham, LLP.
+We are the law firm victims of negligence turn to for help after suffering financial damages after a truck accident or loss of a loved one in a fatal truck wreck.

 We are strategically located just off Interstate 75 in Dalton, Georgia.
 We are available to represent clients from across the nation who are involved in a motor vehicle accident on I-75 through northwest Georgia or southeast Tennessee.

 Were You In A Wreck Caused By A Drunk Truck Driver?

 We are aggressive, hardworking trial attorneys who understand the complexities of truck accidents, including:

 - Truck accidents involving a drunk or intoxicated truck driver

 - Semi-tractor trailer wrecks involving liability on the part of multiple parties

 - Commercial truck accidents resulting from improper maintenance

 - Truck wrecks caused by improper loading or overloaded trailer